Analytic understanding of the resonant nature of Kozai Lidov Cycles with a precessing quadrupole potential: Averaged Equations

 and focusing on the resonant limit of $\omega=\omega_{0}$ in the forced harmonic oscillator mentioned above, i.e $\beta=\beta_{0}$, the following set of ODEs is obtained:

 and

 where $\dot{}$ denotes a derivative with respect to $\hat{\tau}$.

-Several notes are in order: (1) The parameters $s,c,a-b,\theta-\phi$ uniquely determine all the slow variables: $a,b,\theta,\phi$.
+Several notes are in order: (1) The parameters $s,c,a+b,\theta+\phi$ uniquely determine all the slow variables: $a,b,\theta,\phi$.
 (2) The evolution of $\delta,s$ and $c$ can be obtained by solving the closed subset of Eqs. \ref{eq:deltaDot}-\ref{eq:cPlusDot}.
 (3) The equations obtained have no explicit dependence on the small parameter $\alpha$.
 In fact, the $\alpha$ dependent prefactors in Eqs. \ref{eq:exy-ansatz}-\ref{eq:delta} were chosen for this reason.
 (4) $j_{z}$ can be obtained from the demand that $\mathbf{j}\cdot\mathbf{e}=0$.
 In fact, the following combination of $j_z$ and $\delta$ is constant:

 allowing $j_z$ to be readily obtained using the initial conditions and the time evolution of $\delta$.
-The resulting slow evolution of $\delta$ for the example in Fig. \ref{fig:delta_and_jz_one_minus_e_alpha_0.01_ez_0.98} is shown in the bottom panel and is used for the solution of $j_z$ plotted as a dashed red line in the middle panel.
-As can be seen, the slow evolution of $j_z$ agrees to an excellent approximation with the numerical result.
+The resulting slow evolution of $\delta$ for the examples in Fig. \ref{fig:delta_and_jz_one_minus_e_alpha_0.01_ez_0.98} is shown in the bottom panel and is used for the solution of $j_z$ plotted as a dashed red line in the middle panel.
+As can be seen in the left panel, the slow evolution of $j_z$ agrees to an excellent approximation with the numerical result.

-\paragraph{Analytic Solution }
+\section{Analytic Solution}